drdataSpp/data_projects/Snowflake-Self_Learning/Readme.md

 - A created stage can be viewed similar to database and table using `SHOW STAGES LIKE '{stage_name}';`, this will return information like database and schema in which the stage is created, URL of the stage, cloud in which it is stored, etc.

+- Using the last_modified_date column values from external stage, we can set up triggers to run ETL jobs to update data in external tables.

 - An external table can be created using `create or replace external table {tbl_name} with location = @{stage_name} file_format = (type = csv) pattern = '.*{file_pattern}[.]csv';`.

 - Once an external table is created, we can use `SELECT value:c1::float as {column_name} from ext_table;`.
 Here, we are selecting all values from column one, cast them into float datatype and aliasing the column.

+## Topic 6: Views in Snowflake

+- Snowflake views can be created using the `CREATE VIEW ...` sql.

+- Creating simple views in Snowflake and querying it will take a reasonalble amount of time to return the output, in my case, it took 41s to return 2.5K rows.
+This issue can be tackled with the help of materialized view.
+To create materialized views, we need at least Enterprise edition.

+- Difference between view and materialized view:
+	- Materialized view takes more time while creating but not querying, views are quicker to create but longer to query.
+	- Views store the SQL DDL to fetch the data, whereas, materialized views store the actual data in them.